Leadership Simulations: Your Game-Changer in 2021

 Why is leadership simulation being proposed as the game-changer for businesses in the new decade?
 In 2020?

-Simulation as a learning technique – and not technology – replaces or amplifies real experience with guided experiences that replicate the real world in an interactive manner.
+Simulations as a learning technique – and not technology – replaces or amplifies real experience with guided experiences that interactively replicate the real world.

 What is Leadership Simulation?